mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 COMMON AREAS

-A standard ship’s common area is used for dining and recreation.
+A standard ship's common area is used for dining and recreation.
 Most are pedestrian affairs with some chairs and tables, a refrigeration device, food dispensaries, a fresher, laundry facilities